Son-Tung/kiem-thu-tu-dong-voi-selenium/README.md

 ```

 ### 3. **UI Verification**

-Ensures the presence of all essential elements on the login page.
+Ensures that all essential elements are displayed on the login page.

 ```python
 assert driver.find_element(By.ID, "username").is_displayed()